ibm-build-lab/watsonx-wxd-setup-and-ingestion/README.md

   This script will use the configuration file and does the following in sequence:

   1. Tries to activate a trial Elasticsearch license if -s is specified, ignores if not
-  2. Downloads and deploys the ELSER model from Elastic's servers if -d is specified, ignores if not
+  2. Downloads and deploys the model defined in config as `embedding_model_id` from Elastic's servers if -d is specified, ignores if not

 - To ingest your documentation, run the `ingest.py` script:
   ```python